 Include the names of your referees (don’t say “available on request”)

-Top 5 tips for PhD application success
+Top 5 tips for a strong PhD application

-- Write a clear and concise cover statement that is specific to the project you are applying for – why do you want to do a PhD more generally, and why this one specifically?
+- Write a clear and concise cover statement that is specific to the research project you are applying for – why do you want to do a PhD more generally, and why this one specifically?

 - Show your enthusiasm for the topic – what have you already done to get to this place?